Mature Skin

 The best skincare routine for mature skin should focus on the following:

-Best Cleanser for Mature Skin
+Cleansers for Mature Skin

 The best cleansers for mature skin should help smooth the skin’s surface so it will reflect light.
 Dull skin is causes by an uneven skin surface.
 Mature skin often has dull skin because the cell cycle in mature skin has slowed down and the stem cells are not making new skin cells fast enough.
-He slow cell turnover results in old dead skin cells clinging to the skin’s surface making it dull and lifeless.
+The slow cell turnover results in old dead skin cells clinging to the skin’s surface making it dull and lifeless.
 This is also called sallow skin.
 When patients complain of tired old looking skin, this is usually the cause.

 The best facial cleansers for mature skin will speed up the cell cycle and stimulate stem cells to make new skin cells.
 These younger skin cells function better and make more collagen and hyaluronic acid.

-Best Moisturizer for Mature Skin
+Moisturizers for Mature Skin

 The best moisturizer for mature skin will help fibroblasts work better.
 Fibroblasts are the skin cells that are responsible for the thickness, strength and function of the skin.